andrewpickett/puzzle/database/README.md

 ![][er_diagram]

 A very simple data model.
-We have user accounts, puzzles for each user, correct answers for each puzzle, and we keep track of all guesses the user makes.
+We have user accounts, puzzles for each user, hints and possible correct answers for each puzzle, and we keep track of all guesses the user makes.
 Nothing complicated.

 [er_diagram]: ./er_diagram.png